 Speech-to-text (STT).
 Your voice goes in, a text transcription comes out.
 This needs a dedicated model - Whisper, Parakeet, or similar.
 Ollama doesn't include one.

 Language model (LLM).
 The transcribed text goes to your chat model.
-This is what Ollama does well.
-Llama 3.2, Qwen 3.5, Mistral, DeepSeek - any model you have pulled works here.
+Llama 3.2, Qwen 3.5, Mistral, DeepSeek - any GGUF model works here, running on ToolPiper's built-in engine or, if you already have one set up, an Ollama instance.
+This is the one piece Ollama covers.

 Text-to-speech (TTS).
 The model's text response gets converted to audio.
 Another dedicated model - PocketTTS, Soprano, Orpheus, or similar.
 Ollama doesn't include this either.